A Generalized Theory for Optical Cooling of a Trapped Atom with Spin: Theory: Laser cooling in a harmonic potential

-Most optical cooling processes take place when there is low saturation, meaning that only a small amount of the steady-state population is in the excited state.
-The excited state can then be reasonably approximated from the ground state, and can be adiabatically eliminated.
-In this section, we will derive the effective ground-state master equation.
+\del{Most optical cooling processes take place when there is low saturation} {Optical cooling typically takes place in the low saturation regime}, meaning that only a small amount of the steady-state population is in the excited state.
+The excited state can be\del{reasonably} {accurately} approximated from the ground state, and can be adiabatically eliminated {to create effective ground state dynamics}.
+In this section, we will derive the effective ground state master equation.

-In situations where the excited state quickly reaches an equilibrium, the excited state can be solved in terms of the ground-states and then eliminated from the time evolution equations.
-The elimination results in an effective Hamiltonian and collapse operator that gives the dynamics within the ground-state.
+In situations where the excited state quickly reaches an equilibrium, the excited state can be solved in terms of the ground states and then eliminated from the time evolution equations.
+The elimination results in an effective Hamiltonian and collapse operator that gives the dynamics within the ground state.
 These effective operators can be derived by performing these operations for a given Hamiltonian~\cite{deutsch2010quantum}, but Ref.~\cite{reiter2012effective} provides a compact general formalism that we use here.

-This first form is valid even when the cooling light is close to resonance such as in sideband cooling.
-The Hamiltonian and collapse operators within the ground-state subspace are
+{Most generally, for light that is either close to resonance or far-from resonance, the effective ground state Hamiltonian and collapse operators can be expressed as a sum over the ground and excited spin states as~\cite{reiter2012effective}} \del{This first form is valid even when the cooling light is close to resonance such as in sideband cooling.
+Hamiltonian and collapse operators within the ground state subspace are}